tinkrelectronic/fritzing-app/build.md

 +  /fritzing-app/svgpp-1.3.1/
 +  /fritzing-app/libgit2/ (Rename to libgit2)

-  in MSVC2022 click extensions and use the Qt tool (Open Qt Project File (.pro)) to open pheonix.pro and wait.
+  Open MSVC2022 (continue without code) click extensions and use the Qt tool (Open Qt Project File (.pro)) to open pheonix.pro and wait.
 Once it loads fully you may save the SLN (solution)

   Change to release, then build solution.